I am excited to talk to you today about Building Effective Teams, and more specifically, your role as CEO in creating your “best” team ever!

 - Reference checks.
 We always ask for specific people we want to talk to.
 You want to talk to past managers – for the last two jobs.
 I always say to the candidate during the last interview before you check references, “What was the name of your last boss at XYZ company?
 Once they tell you it’s say, Bob, I then say.
 Imagine I call Bob this afternoon ask him what are the three skills and competencies you excel at, what do you think he would say?
 If I asked Bob what your learning edges are so that I can factor in how to invest in growing you, what would he say?”
 It gets you away from the standard “What are your strengths and weaknesses from the “Candidates” perspective.
 Now you can hear what they believe their previous manager would say.
 And you can verify if the two responses match.
 A disconnect, in my opinion, is a red flag.

-- Finally, make the nominal investment in doing a formal reference check, criminal background check, and credit check (especially if your open position is the accounting department).
+- Finally, make the nominal investment in doing a formal reference checks, criminal background checks, drug history checks, etc. Understanding the need to hire professionals who can help you in these departments is crucial – for example, if you have contacts for drug testing laboratories such as Countrywide Testing, it might be helpful for you to get any kind of substance usage tests done.
+Nonetheless, this depends on sector to sector and employer to employer.
+For instance, you would also need to consider getting credit checks (especially if your open position is in the accounting department) done in certain scenarios.
 You can check this helpful site to see how background checks like this can be done for the good of the company and team.

 3) Finally, the third question, How do you make sure that, once they’re hired, they get the training they need to do the best job they can?

 This is a very important question!
 The ways people are hired AND TRAINED will have a direct correlation to your company’s success.